membraneframework-labs/membrane_libnice_plugin/examples/example_project/README.md

 ...
 ```
+As we set in code handshake module for `Membrane.ICE.Handshake.DTLS` and `dtls_srtp` option
+for true you will also see information that DTLS-SRT extension has been set.

-Now do the same on the receiver machine.
+Now do the same on the receiver host.
 Type:
 ```elixir
 iex -S mix
 iex(1)> {:ok, pid} = Example.Receiver.start_link()